novonordisk-research/OptiHPLCHandler/README.md

 handler=EmpowerHandler(project="project", address="https://API_url.com:3076")
 ```

-your username will be auto-detected.
+Your username will be auto-detected.
 Add the argument `username` to circumvent this
 auto-detection.

 EmpowerHandler will first try to find a password for Empower for the `username` in the